StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/create-a-case-template.md

     **- TLP (traffic light protocol) \***

     The TLP level for the case.
 It indicates how you can share the case's information with others.
-Refer to the [MISP taxonomy](https://www.misp-project.org/taxonomies.html#_tlp) for detailed definitions of TLP values.
+Refer to the [Malware Information Sharing Platform (MISP) taxonomy](https://www.misp-project.org/taxonomies.html#_tlp) for detailed definitions of TLP values.

     **- PAP (permissible actions protocol) \***